 XBOX ONE VS PS4 - PRICE

 WILL THERE BE FURTHER PRICE CUTS BEFORE CHRISTMAS?
-With yet another £20 sliced off the price of an Xbox One, we're pretty sure that's it for price cuts from Microsoft (though we've said that before admittedly).
+With yet another £20 sliced off the official price of an Xbox One, we're pretty sure that's it for price cuts from Microsoft (though we've said that before admittedly).
 And with PS4 prices finally coming down (though not officially) to £329, and with Sony still having the market lead, we can't see it going any lower either.
 So we'd be confident to buy a console today.

 WHICH ONE IS BEST? – Sony has responded to Microsoft's price cutting and both are on an even footing for now